Mount Warren Park

 Educational outcomes in Mount Warren Park fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 14.0%, significantly lower than Greater Brisbane's average of 30.5%.
+The area has lower university qualification rates at 14.0%, compared to Greater Brisbane's average of 30.5%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 10.0%, followed by postgraduate qualifications (2.2%) and graduate diplomas (1.8%).
-Vocational credentials are prevalent, with 43.0% of residents aged 15+ holding them, including advanced diplomas (10.9%) and certificates (32.1%).
-Educational participation is high at 26.7%, with 9.8% in primary education, 7.5% in secondary education, and 3.0% pursuing tertiary education.
+Trade and technical skills are prominent, with 43.0% of residents aged 15+ holding vocational credentials – advanced diplomas at 10.9% and certificates at 32.1%.

-Educational participation is notably high, with 26.7% of residents currently enrolled in formal education.
+Educational participation is high, with 26.7% of residents currently enrolled in formal education.
 This includes 9.8% in primary education, 7.5% in secondary education, and 3.0% pursuing tertiary education.

 Frequently Asked Questions - Education